Dark Sun: Shattered Lands: Gameplay

 Shattered Lands does not use SSI's older Gold Box engine.
-The game uses a top-down view of the world similar to the Ultima series.
+Mechanically, it uses a variant of Advanced Dungeons & Dragons 2nd Edition rules.
+It presents the world in a top-down perspective similar to the Ultima series.
+Everything happens on the same screen; there is no separate map for combat, as in the Gold Box series.
+Players who see a group of hostile enemies on the map can stay outside of their detection range and land a preemptive strike, such as casting a damaging spell on them.
+Combat is turn-based and tactical.

 Much of the game involves interaction with other characters, giving the Dark Sun series more emphasis on role-playing and less on dungeon crawling than in the Gold Box games.
+Shattered Lands adds an early implementation of branching dialogue trees.
+Quests could also be solved in multiple ways, including through dialogue instead of combat.

-The game uses a variant of Advanced Dungeons & Dragons 2nd Edition rules.
-As with other Dungeons & Dragons computer games, combat features prominently in the game play.
-Shattered Lands is noted for its highly strategic combat thanks to its two-dimensional turn-based combat system.
-No two battles are alike, and many of the "boss battles" involve a large army rather than a few powerful mages or fighters.
-Proper formation and spell use is a must, particularly when attacked from several directions.
-Characters are also far more powerful in Dark Sun than in ordinary Dungeons & Dragons campaign settings: base stats are 4d4+4 rather than 3d6, and members of one race, half-giant, receive double to their hit die rolls.
+Characters are also far more powerful in Dark Sun than in ordinary Dungeons & Dragons campaign settings: base stats start higher, and members of one race, half-giants, receive double their hit die rolls.
 Shattered Lands also incorporates elements unique to the Dark Sun campaign setting, including unique character races (the Mul and the insectoid Thri-kreen) and extensive use of psionics.